sozialhelden/brokenlift/README.md

-If you want to use SQLite instead of MySQL please replace the content `config/database.yml` with the content of `config/database_sqlite.yml`
+If you want to use SQLite instead of MySQL please replace the content `config/database.yml` with the content of `config/database_sqlite.yml`.

+After you have installed everything it's time to fill the database with some random data.
+Please perfom the rake task `bundle exec rake db:populate`.

 ## API
 The project features a RESTful API which can be used to extract the scraped data.
 The default response format is JSON but other formats are also supported.

 You will find a minimalistic but at least up-to-date [API documentation](https://github.com/sozialhelden/brokenlift/wiki/API) in the wiki.